 Henry Ford established a series of twenty village industry plants in Michigan and other states where Ford Motor’s had a presence.
 He started acquiring and building small factories from 1919 until 1944, primarily in southeastern Michigan.
 Concerned about the availability and problems with using fossil fuels, Ford wanted all the plants to utilize water-powered turbines for electricity.
-Ford had a list of over 200 potential sites to choose with 75 located in Michigan.
+Ford had a list of over 200 potential sites, with 75 located in Michigan.

-The initial plants five plants consisted of grist mills and factories located along the Middle Rouge River in the 1920s.
+The initial five plants consisted of grist mills and factories along the Middle Rouge River in the 1920s.
 Nine more were built in the 1930s and five in the 1940s.
 He targeted the Rouge, Huron, Raisin, Saline, and Clinton Rivers to utilize hydroelectric turbines.

 All the village industry plants made automotive parts except for Macon.
 Macon was a gristmill built by Ford as a religious wheat tithing project.
 However, the mill was never opened.